-In approving the CAT Funding Model, the SEC recognized that it is appropriate to recover budgeted public relations costs as a part of CAT Fees.172 CAT LLC determined that the budgeted public relations costs described in this filing are reasonable and should be included as a part of Budgeted CAT Costs 2024-1.
+In approving the CAT Funding Model, the SEC recognized that it is appropriate to recover budgeted public relations costs as a part of CAT Fees.
+CAT LLC determined that the budgeted public relations costs described in this filing are reasonable and should be included as a part of Budgeted CAT Costs 2024-1.
 CAT LLC determined that the types of public relations services to be utilized were beneficial to the CAT and market participants more generally.
-Public relations services are important for various reasons, including monitoring comments made by market participants about CAT and understanding issues related to the CAT discussed on the public record.173 By continuing to engage a public relations firm, CAT LLC will be better positioned to understand and address CAT issues to the benefit of all market participants.174 Moreover, CAT LLC determined that the budgeted rates charged for such services were in line with market rates.175 As noted above, the total budgeted public relations costs for the CAT Fee 2024-1 Period represent a small percentage of Budgeted CAT Costs 2024-1.
+Public relations services are important for various reasons, including monitoring comments made by market participants about CAT and understanding issues related to the CAT discussed on the public record.
+By continuing to engage a public relations firm, CAT LLC will be better positioned to understand and address CAT issues to the benefit of all market participants.
+Moreover, CAT LLC determined that the budgeted rates charged for such services were in line with market rates.
+As noted above, the total budgeted public relations costs for the CAT Fee 2024-1 Period represent a small percentage of Budgeted CAT Costs 2024-1-that is, approximately 0.03% of Budgeted CAT Costs 2024-1.